whscienceteacher/whscienceteacher.github.io/README.md

 [Epithelium Histology Slides](/histology/epithelium/) - **Biology** - Shows different types of epithelial cells: simple cuboidal, simple columnar, and squamous.
 Start with a 10x slide and zoom in to 40x-200x micrographs.
 Pointers show clear examples of the cell types.
 Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

+[Fish Population](/fishpopulation/) - **Biology** - A population of fish live in a pool wahc with its own simulated genome.
+The fish's appearance depends (in an unrealistic way) on the genome.
+If two fish overlap with similar enough DNA, they will reproduce.
+In one pool, mutation will cause the population to drift over time.
+THe user can separate the fish into two pools and watch them diverge over time and then recombine them to see if they are two distinct species.

 [Onion Root Tip Slides](/onionroot/) - **Biology** - Shows onion root tip slides.
 Start with a macro picture of green onions and zoom in on two roots at 40x and 100-400x.
 Slides are chosen to show stages of mitosis clearly.
 Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

 [Peppered Moths](/pepperedmoths/) - **Biology** - Classic peppered moth experiment with a graph to show directional and stabilizing selection.
 User taps moths to eat them.
 After half are eaten the simulation automatically counts and reproduces them with a small amount of mutation.
 The simulation shows can show clean trees or sooty trees, or the user can change the darkness.